benjaminkott/bootstrap_package/README.rst

 ~~~~~~~

 * Clear Constants and Setup by checking the boxes
+* Clear the  predefined TypoScript setup from the textbox if any
 * Use this Template as Root-Level Template by checking the box

 Includes